vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.
+    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.

 1. If you closed the Cloud Shell during the previous exercise, on the Azure portal toolbar, click **Cloud Shell**